Gluten-Free Parker House Rolls Recipe

 top view of rolls in a pan and a bowl

-If you’ve made a cinnamon roll, you can make these rolls:
+If you’ve made cinnamon rolls, you can easily make these Parker House rolls!

-1. Roll the dough into a rectangle about 20×12” rectangle
+1. Shape the Dough: Roll the dough into a rectangle approximately 20×12 inches.

 ball of gluten-free dough dusted with flour cut in half